yass-ML/AdvancedNLP-Project/README.md

 ## 👥 Contributors

-This project is developed as part of an Advanced NLP course group project.
+* Cédric Damais
+* Léon Ayral
+* Amine Mike El-Maalouf
+* Yacine Benihaddadene

 ---

 ## 📄 License

+This project is developed as part of the Advanced NLP course in the SCIA Major at EPITA - École pour l'informatique et les techniques avancées.
-This project is provided for educational and research purposes.
+It is provided for educational and research purposes.